AlexDegerman/weather-app/README.md

-Simple Weather App to check current and next 3 days weather powered by WeatherAPI made with React
+A simple weather app built with React to check the current and next 3 days' weather for any city, powered by WeatherAPI.